PAIN-BARHAM/Stratified-dataset-roboflow/README.md

 The purpose of use:

-- I created this to get a stratified dataset for this [dataset](https://universe.roboflow.com/rgb-arsl/rgb-arabic-alphabet-sign-language-aasl-dataset).
-The result is shared as well [here](https://universe.roboflow.com/rgb-arabic-alphabet-sign-language-object-detection-dataset/rgb-arabic-alphabet-sign-language-object-detection-dataset).
+- I created this to get a stratified dataset of this [dataset](https://universe.roboflow.com/rgb-arsl/rgb-arabic-alphabet-sign-language-aasl-dataset).

+- The resulting dataset is shared here as well [here](https://universe.roboflow.com/rgb-arabic-alphabet-sign-language-object-detection-dataset/rgb-arabic-alphabet-sign-language-object-detection-dataset).